 Some people have what I have come to call "broken pickers."
 They just can't seem to pick good partners for themselves.
 If this is something you're dealing with, here are some tips for making good choices when it comes to dating and mating.

 1. People will tell you exactly who they are; it's up to you to listen.
-If someone says they're usually in a bad mood or don't know how to be monogamous, hear what they are saying and don't think you can change them.
+If someone says they're usually in a bad mood or don't know how to be monogamous, hear what they are saying and don't assume you can change them.

 3. Look for someone who is kind and loving.
-If you're really lucky, your partner will also have a family who taught him or her how to be that way.
+If you're really lucky, your partner will also have a family that taught him or her how to be that way.
 Having in-laws who treat you like a member of the family will make your life much nicer.

 4. Make sure the person you're seeing doesn't smoke, even if you do.
 If he or she is a nonsmoker, it may get you to stop.
-Think of it this way: you're choosing happiness over death.
+Think of it this way: You're choosing happiness over death.

 5. Find someone you can talk to.
 As time passes, this quality is more important than looks, money, or position.
 If you can't talk to your partner or cry on his or her shoulder, it's not going to be a good match.